-The functions of HF communications within the 2-30 MHz by the FAA are (1) to provide transoceanic A/G ATS communications to aircraft flying established flight routes, and (2) to provide communications to support the FAA's National Recovery Communications System (NRCS).
+The functions of HF communications within the 2-30 MHz by the FAA are (1) to provide transoceanic A/G ATS communications to aircraft flying established flight routes, and (2) to provide communications to support the FAA's NAS Recovery Communications System (RCOM).

 The aeronautical stations provide safety of flight communications to aircraft operating outside of VHF communication coverage-primarily the oceanic regions.
-ARINC has been contracted by the FAA to provide this service in those portions of the HF frequency bands allocated for the Aeronautical Mobile (Route) Service (AM(R)S).
-NRCS operates on 29 frequencies throughout the 2-30 MHz frequency band at over 40 FAA facilities located throughout the US&P. Weekly tests are conducted on this network to ensure that personnel are trained to properly communicate in times of emergencies.
+ARINC has been contracted by the FAA to provide this service in those portions of the HF frequency band 2-30 MHz allocated for the Aeronautical Mobile (Route) Service (AM(R)S).
+RCOM operates on 29 frequencies throughout the 2-30 MHz frequency band at over 40 FAA facilities located throughout the US&P. Weekly tests are conducted on this network to ensure that personnel are trained to communicate in times of emergencies.

-The user community of the aeronautical stations are aircraft transiting outside of VHF coverage, include the major airlines, business aviation, and high end general aviation.
-The FAA is the user community of the NRCS; however, frequencies for NRCS are also being shared with the nation's Shared Resources High Frequency Radio Program (SHARES) network (the FAA participates in the SHARES network).
+The user community of the aeronautical stations and aircraft transiting outside of VHF coverage, include the major airlines, business aviation, and high-end general aviation.
+The FAA is the user community of the RCOM; however, frequencies for RCOM are also being shared with the nation's Shared Resources High Frequency Radio Program (SHARES) network (the FAA participates in the SHARES network).